LFA-Unibuc/nfa/README.md

 #### Exercise 1.
-Implement a library/program in a programming language of your choosing that creates a NFA and then check of DFA accepts a give string.
+Implement a library/program in a programming language of your choosing that creates a NFA and then checks if the NFA accepts a give string.
-Use your library from lab 1 to generate the NFA based on input file.
+Use your library from lab 1 to generate the NFA based on an input file.
 Use two implementations

 #### Hints: